nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 The target for the restore will be a pre-production database that is already running.
 Since the backup set used here is taken from a different environment, all database archives will need to be restored.
-We are going to use a database with two SMs for simplicity and request both database archive for a restore.
+We are using a database with two SMs for simplicity and request both database archives for a restore.

 ```bash
 helm install -n nuodb restore nuodb/restore \